SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_ml.rst

    ML = \log10(A) - \log10(A0)

-A is the measured ML Wood-Anderson amplitude in millimeters.
+*A* is the measured ML Wood-Anderson amplitude in millimeters.
 The second term is the empirical calibration function, which in turn is a function of the epicentral distance (:cite:t:`richter-1935`).
 This calibration function and distance range can be configured globally or per station using global bindings or the global module configuration variable module.trunk.global.magnitudes.ML.logA0 in :file:`global.cfg`, e.g. ::

-   module.trunk.global.magnitudes.ML.logA0 = "0 -1.3;60 -2.8;100 -3.0;400 -4.5;1000 -5.85"
+   module.trunk.global.magnitudes.ML.logA0 = "0:-1.3,60:-2.8,100:-3.0,400:-4.5,1000:-5.85"
    module.trunk.global.magnitudes.ML.maxDistanceKm = "-1"

-The *logA0* configuration string consists of an arbitrary number of distance-value pairs separated by semicolons.
-The distance is in km and the second value corresponds to the *log10(A0)* term above.
+The *logA0* configuration string consists of an arbitrary number of distance-value pairs separated by comma.
+Within the pairs, the values are separated by colon.
+The distance is epicentral distance in km and the second value corresponds to the *log10(A0)* term above.

 Within each interval the values are computed by linear